Growing Vegetables in Straw Bales

 My advice to beginners: Start small.
 That way you can see if the technique works well for you.
 My first year involved a dozen bales, planted with tomatoes, peppers, eggplants, summer squash and cucumbers.
 In the second year, I expanded to 40 bales, adding lettuce and other greens, leeks, garlic, carrots, beets, radishes and herbs.

 You can find bales at garden centers.
-Wheat-straw bales are best, though other legumes, such as alfalfa and buckwheat, are reasonable substitutes.
+Wheat-straw bales are ideal, though other types such as alfalfa and buckwheat, are reasonable substitutes.
 Avoid hay bales, which are often quite a bit cheaper.
 They often include dried grasses with lots of seeds.
 In addition, they break down too quickly and become weedy.
 Pine straw does not work well either.
 It isn't absorbent and it composts too slowly.

 Vegetable crops need at least eight hours of sun a day.
 More is better.
 Make sure you have easy access to water, too.
 I use bales in my garden and on my concrete driveway.
 A wet straw bale gets quite heavy, so consider that if you are a rooftop gardener.
 Wooden decks can be damaged by the constant wetness.

 You can grow crops from seed or plant seedlings just as you would in a raised bed or in the ground.
 For seedlings, consider tomatoes, eggplants, peppers and spring greens.
 If you're planting from seed, start with beans, cucumbers and squash.
 Carrots, beets, sweet potatoes and potatoes can be grown well but are a bit trickier.

 Before you can plant in the bales, they need some special preparation, so buy the bales at least two weeks before you want to plant.
 Place the bales where you want to grow; once they are prepared, they will be too heavy to move.

 Conventional lawn fertilizer (29-0-4 NPK).
 Make sure it doesn't include pre-emergent weed-killer.
 Use 1/2 cup per bale, per application